TF2-Engine/TF2/README.md

 ## RunTime Engine

-The TF2 Runtime Engine is an FPGA intelligent runtime accelerator that automatically generates FPGA running files.
-It first parse the network structure file and generates the running parameter file required by the Runtinme Engine, and then recompiles FPGA code, which can automatically generates FPGA running file.
+The TF2 Runtime Engine is an intelligent runtime FPGA accelerator which can automatically generate FPGA executive files.
+It first parses the network structure file and generates the network configuration file required by the Runtinme Engine, and then recompiles FPGA code, which can automatically generates the FPGA executive file.

-Since the Transform Kit compresses the model data into 4-bit data and the real model data is the power of 2 of the 4-bit data, the feature map data has also been quantized into 8-bit integers, so in the Runtime Engine, the multiplication of model data and the feature map data can be converted to shift and calculation, which eliminates the dependence of deep neural networks such as CNN on the DSP floating-point computing power of FPGA, greatly improves the performance of FPGA inference calculation and effectively reduces its actual running power consumption.
+With the 4-bit integeral power of 2 compressed model data and the 8-bit integeral feature map data in Runtime Engine, the multiplication of model data and feature map data can be converted to shift operation, which eliminates the dependency for DSP floating-point computing resources on FPGA, greatly improves the performance of deep neural network inference on FPGA and effectively reduces its operating power consumption.

-The Transform Kit FPGA top-level computing architecture is shown below.
+The TF2 Runtime Engine top-level computing architecture is shown below.
 Multiple convolutional layers are executed serially on the FPGA.
-In order to reduce the impact of storage access on computing performance, the intermediate feature map data is stored on the chip as much as possible.
-The model data is read from the external DDR to the FPGA in real time during the calculation process, but its reading can be performed simultaneously with the calculation, that is, the reading time can be hidden by the calculation time.
-The TransForm Kit FPGA core computing architecture is shown below.
+In order to reduce the storage access limitation on computing performance, the intermediate feature map data is preferentially stored on the chip as much as possible.
+The model data is read from the external DDR to the FPGA in real time during the calculation process, but reading operation can be performed simultaneously with the calculation, that is, the reading time can be "hidden" under the calculation time.
+The core computing architecture of TF2 Runtime Engine is shown below.

 ![block.png](./imgs/block.png)

-Among them, the Filter Loader reads model data from the DDR to the chip.
-The Feature Loader reads the input picture and feature map data from the DDR to the on-chip.
+The Filter Loader reads model data from the DDR to the chip.
+The Feature Loader reads the input picture and feature map data from the DDR to the on-chip cache.
 The Controller generates a control signal for the Scheduler.
 The Scheduler reads the Feature data according to the control signal, and sends data such as Feature, Filter, timing signal, and control signal to the PE for calculation.
 PE Array is the core computation unit of the entire computing architecture, performing Shift Accumulate (SAC) or Multiply Accumulate(MAC) calculations .
-The current version is SAC, which will be followed by MAC computing.
-There is a Filter Cache in the PE, which is used to store the Filter data to calculate the current output channel.
-The Adder adds the partial results of the MAC/SAC calculations to generate the final convolution calculation results.
+The current version is SAC, which will be updated by MAC computing.
+There is a Filter Cache in PE, which is used to store the Filter data for calculating current output channel.
+The Adder adds the partial results of the MAC/SAC calculations to generate the final convolution results.
 The number of PEs in a PE Array can be configured according to the structure of the neural network and the amount of FPGA resources.
-MAC/SAC can be calculated in 1D, 2D, or 3D, and can be configured according to actual conditions.
+MAC/SAC can be calculated in 1D, 2D, or 3D, and can be configured according to field application.
 The current version has 2D and 3D calculations.
 The vector length calculated by each MAC/SAC dimension can also be configured according to the specific application and FPGA computing resources.
-Networks such as ResNet50/SqueezeNet computiing performance list as follows.
+Networks such as ResNet50/SqueezeNet computiing performance is listed as follows.

 | NetWork                   | Throughput(fps) |
 | ------------------------- | --------------- |